There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Honours option in Philosophy [Bachelor of Arts (Honours)]
+- Honours option in Philosophy; Philosophy, Politics and Economics [Bachelor of Arts (Honours)]

-- Typically this unit is assessed in the following ways: (1) an essay; (2) test; and (3) participation.
+Indicative assessments in this unit are as follows: (1) an essay; (2) test; and (3) participation.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the participation component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the participation component.

 - Unit Coordinator(s)